manuGil/online-core/docs/source/systems-model.rst

    In many universities they teach conceptual modelling by asking the students to create a conceptual model for making a cup of tea or coffee.
    Create your own conceptual model for making tea or coffee.

-   [REMOVE THIS?] -> and upload a picture of your model in the discussion board.

 A conceptual model serve as the first step towards creating such a computer model.
 A  conceptual model for making tea represents a non-spatial model.
 However, as a geo-scientist are interested in spatial and temporal models.
 You are also interested in implementing your model in a modelling software, using your spatial data.